alexvicegrab/tangoLyricsDB/README.md

 ### Env vars

-Make sure you export a set of environmental variables
+Make sure you export a set of environmental variables (ideally place these into a `~/envvars/ttdb.sh` file and source them)

     export RAILS_ENV=production
     export SECRET_KEY_BASE=<a secret key base>  # The output of rake secret